Accuracy of the Yee FDTD Scheme for Normal Incidence of Plane Waves on Dielectric and Magnetic Interfaces: Space-time discretization and finite-differences approach

 \begin{remark} Here and below, the tilde sign written above the symbol indicates that this quantity is a FDTD analogue of the corresponding continuous quantity, which in the general case does not coincide with it (for example, for FDTD-wavenumbers~$\widetilde{k}$ see the section~\ref{sect:FDTD-Dispersion}, and the obtaining of the quantities~$\widetilde{r}$ and~$\widetilde{t}$ is essentially one of the main goals of the work and it is described in detail below in sections~\ref{sect:FDTD-Boundary-Conditions}--\ref{sect:Discussion}). \end{remark}

-\begin{remark} We note separately that the magnitude~$E_0$ and cyclic frequency~$\omega$ of a harmonic incident wave is assumed to be a given quantity for which there is no difference between the continuous and discretized versions.
+\begin{remark} We note separately that the magnitude~$E_0$ and angular frequency~$\omega$ of a harmonic incident wave is assumed to be a given quantity for which there is no difference between the continuous and discretized versions.
 At the same time, the FDTD-impedance matches with its continuous counterpart, the proof of which can be found in~\cite[7.5]{Schneider}.
-Because of that, this quantities writting in~\eqref{eq:FDTD-Incident-Fields}\,--\,\eqref{eq:FDTD-Transmitted-Fields} and below without tilde sign. \end{remark}
+Because of that, these quantities are written in~\eqref{eq:FDTD-Incident-Fields}\,--\,\eqref{eq:FDTD-Transmitted-Fields} and below without tilde sign. \end{remark}